 The easiest way to change your address for your SSDI Benefits is through the online system.

-- Head over to the "Change Your Address" section of the SSA's website, found here.
+- Head over to the "Change Your Address" section of the SSA's website.

 - Read the text to make sure you're eligible to change your address online.
-Some restrictions will apply, such as if you're moving out of the country.
+Some restrictions may apply (e.g., if you're moving out of the country).

-- Log in to the Social Security system following the on-screen instructions.
-To access your case information, enter your Social Security number and other identifying information, such as your date of birth, current phone number and current mailing address.
-This is your old address, not the one you're moving to.
+- Log in to the Social Security system by following the on-screen instructions.
+To access your case information, enter your Social Security number and other identifying information, such as your date of birth, current phone number, and current mailing address.
+This is your old address—not the one you're moving to.

 - Enter the date you're moving or expect to change addresses.
 If you've already moved, put today's date, and the SSA will process it as soon as possible.

 - Enter your new mailing address and new phone number.
 If you're keeping the same phone number, there's no need to make any changes to that field.

 - Finish submitting your information by following the on-screen instructions on the site.
 Your change of address will be processed in several weeks' time.

 Who Isn't Eligible to Change Their Address Online?